 We're not expecting Affirm to pay a dividend over the next 12 months.

 You may also wish to consider:

-Affirm Holdings, Inc. operates a platform for digital and mobile-first commerce in the United States and Canada.
+Affirm Holdings, Inc. operates a platform for digital and mobile-first commerce in the United States, Canada, and internationally.
 The company's platform includes point-of-sale payment solution for consumers, merchant commerce solutions, and a consumer-focused app.
-Its payments network and partnership with an originating bank, enables consumers to pay for a purchase over time with terms ranging from one to forty-eight months.
-As of September 30, 2020, the company had approximately 6,500 merchants integrated on its platform covering small businesses, large enterprises, direct-to-consumer brands, brick-and-mortar stores, and companies.
-Its merchants represent a range of industries, including sporting goods and outdoors, furniture and homewares, travel, apparel, accessories, consumer electronics, and jewelry.
-The company was founded in 2012 and is headquartered in San Francisco, California.
+Its commerce platform, agreements with originating banks, and capital markets partners enables consumers to pay for a purchase over time with terms ranging from one to sixty months.
+As of June 30, 2022, the company had approximately 235,000 merchants integrated on its platform covering small businesses, large enterprises, direct-to-consumer brands, brick-and-mortar stores, and companies with an omni-channel presence.
+Its merchants represent a range of industries, including sporting goods and outdoors, furniture and homewares, travel and ticketing, apparel, accessories, consumer electronics, and jewelry.
+Affirm Holdings, Inc.

 Frequently asked questionsWhat percentage of Affirm is owned by insiders or institutions?